maniospas/smoll/docs/std.md

 ```rust
 add(any ptr allocated, nat offset) -> (any ptr {follows any ptr allocated})
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 1 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 1 (0 are builtins or raw C code, 1 calls those, etc.)

-### add
+### add - concatenate two strings
-*Defined in: std/core/string.s line 302*
+*Defined in: std/core/string.s line 313*

+The result is placed on a memory surface handled CHARS allocator effect.

 ```rust
 add(edit list, cstr _s1, cstr _s2) -> (str) with effects CHARS
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 7 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 7 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors: